NioTheFirst/ScType/README.md

 # Overview
 ScType is a static analysis tool written in Python3 to detect accounting errors in Solidity smart contracts.

 Sctype leverages the single-static-assignment representation produced by [Slither](https://github.com/crytic/slither) to perform abstract type inference.
 It assigns initial abstract types to select variables based on a type file or inference from the code.
-Then, the abstract types are propogated throughout the contract based on the produced representation and are typechecked accordingly.
+Then, the abstract types are propogated throughout the contract based on the produced representation and typechecked accordingly.

 ScType checks each individual function within the code.
 Users are able to specify the abstract types of the initial function parameters through the type file, however the majority of abstract type assignment to variables is done through propogation.